wkeeling/selenium-wire/README.rst

 OpenSSL
 -------

 Selenium Wire requires OpenSSL for decrypting HTTPS requests.
-This is often already installed, but you can install it with:
+This is normally already installed on most systems, but you can install it with:

 **Linux**